Learn more about our Advertising Disclosure

 Things to do in Cheyenne

-• Arts and culture: Cheyenne features a variety of museums and cultural arts centers, including the Wyoming State Museum, Cheyenne Depot Museum, Cheyenne Frontier Days Old West Museum, Cowgirls of the West Museum, and Nelson Museum of the West.
+• Arts and culture: You’ll find museums and cultural hubs throughout Cheyenne, such as the Wyoming State Museum, Cheyenne Depot Museum, Cheyenne Frontier Days Old West Museum, and Cowgirls of the West Museum.

-• Outdoor recreation: The city's Cheyenne Botanic Gardens, Mylar Park, Holliday Park, and Paul Smith Children's Village — among other spots — perfect for hiking, biking, or simply soaking up the outdoors.
+• Outdoor recreation: The city’s Cheyenne Botanic Gardens, Mylar Park, Holliday Park, and Paul Smith Children’s Village — and more — offering great opportunities to hike, bike, or relax in nature.

 FAQ